About the Local Democracy Reporting service

 The brief is to report on the decision-making process: what decisions are made in the public’s name and how are they arrived at; what evidence is presented to the councils, etc.

-The service has been launched by RNZ, the Newspaper Publishers’ Association and NZ On Air to strengthen local democracy reporting, given the significant pressure facing local newsrooms due to digital disruption.
+The service has been launched by RNZ, the News Publishers’ Association and NZ On Air to strengthen local democracy reporting, given the significant pressure facing local newsrooms due to digital disruption.

 All content generated must be made available to all qualifying media partners, simultaneously and in a timely manner.